Extensions of the universal theta divisor: Introduction

-An alternative approach, the focus of the present paper, is to extend $\J_{g,n}$ as moduli space of sheaves.
-The failure for $\widetilde{J}_{g,n}$ to be separated is intimately related to an invariant of a line bundle on a reducible curve: the multidegree.
-The multidegree $\deg(F)$ of a line bundle $F$ is defined to be the vector whose components are the degrees of the restrictions of $F$ to the irreducible components of $C$.
-To have a well-behaved moduli space of line bundles, one typically imposes a numerical condition on the multidegree of a line bundle, i.e.~a stability condition.
-There is now a large body of literature on how to construct a moduli space associated to a stability condition, and we build upon that literature to construct a collection of extensions of $\J_{g,n}(\phi)$ indexed by a linear algebra parameter $\phi$.
+The failure for $\widetilde{J}_{g,n}$ to be separated is intimately related to an invariant of a line bundle $L$ on a reducible curve $C$: the multidegree.
+The multidegree $\deg(L)(C)$ is defined to be the vector whose components are the degrees of the restrictions of $L$ to the irreducible components of $C$.
+To obtain a well-behaved moduli space of line bundles, we impose a stability condition as a numerical condition on the multidegree of a line bundle.
+There is now a large body of literature (surveyed in Section~\ref{Subsection: Remarks}) on how to construct a moduli space associated to a stability condition, and we build upon that literature, especially the work \cite{oda79} of Oda--Seshadri, to construct a collection of extensions of $\J_{g,n}(\phi)$ indexed by a linear algebra parameter $\phi$.

-We construct these extensions only when $3g-3+n \ge 0$ and $n>0$, so in particular we do not construct families over $\Mb_{g,0}$.
-We use the assumption $n>0$ at several places, e.g.~in Proposition~\ref{Prop: JbExists} where the assumption is used to construct a certain line bundle.

-We also do not construct families over all of $\Mb_{g,n}$ and instead construct families over the open substack $\Mm{g}{n}^{(0)}$ parameterizing curves with loop-free circuit rank $0$.
-The techniques of this paper can be applied to larger open substacks of $\Mb_{g,n}$ and to $\Mb_{g,0}$, but we restrict our attention to $\Mm{g}{n}^{(0)}$ because this stack is natural to consider when studying the problem of extending a divisor on $\J_{g,n}$ such as $\Theta$, as we explain in Section~\ref{Subsection: Remarks}.
+We focus on studying extensions of $\J_{g, n}$ to a family over the moduli space $\Mm{g}{n}^{\text{TL}} \subseteq \Mb_{g, n}$ of treelike curves rather than the moduli space of all stable curves because, for our purposes, these moduli spaces are best suited to studying the theta divisor.
+Indeed, a codimension $1$ class on an extension over $\Mb_{g, n}$ is determined by its restriction over $\Mm{g}{n}^{\text{TL}}$ because, quite generally, the Chow class of a divisor is determined by its restriction to the complement of a closed subset of codimension at least $2$.
+Furthermore, we prove that the different extensions of $\J_{g,n}$ over $\Mm{g}{n}^{\text{TL}}$ are closely related to the different extensions of $\Theta$, and this relationship becomes less transparent when working over $\Mb_{g,n}$.
+We discuss this issue at the end of Section~\ref{Subsection: Remarks}.
+The restriction to $\Mm{g}{n}^{\text{TL}}$ is not essential to the construction of the compactified Jacobians and the theta divisors, which are in fact defined as restrictions of analogous objects over $\Mb_{g, n}$.